Surface water modelling and analysis tools provide technical support to:

-- Operate large and complex water supply systems;
+- Inform the operation of large and complex water supply systems;

 - Maintain and improve Victoria's water allocation framework;